Callhub-Connect/callhub-frontend/README.md

-# CallHub-Connect-Frontend
+# Callhub-Connect-Frontend
-This is the frontend for CallHub Connect.
+This is the frontend for Callhub Connect.